PLAN & PREPARE

 Start Your Hike with us at the Flip-Flop Kickoff

-Flip-Flop Kickoff is back in 2023!
-Taking place on April 22 – 23 in Harpers Ferry, Bolivar, West Virginia, and Brunswick, Maryland, this event is a celebration of the A.T. and flip-flop hiking itineraries.
+Taking place in Harpers Ferry and Bolivar, West Virginia, and Brunswick, Maryland each year, this event is a celebration of the A.T. and flip-flop hiking itineraries.
 It’s the perfect place to begin (or dream about) your own flip-flop adventure!
-(For those planning to attend a future Flip-Flop Kickoff before setting off on their A.T. adventures, the event traditionally takes place in mid-April when Spring has settled in the Mid-Atlantic.)

-The Kickoff features a series of hiking workshops hosted by the Appalachian Trail Conservancy (ATC), including pack shakedowns by two Potomac Appalachian Trail Club (PATC) ridgerunners throughout the day on Saturday.
-The town of Brunswick will host a cookout and camping at the Brunswick Family Campground Saturday evening.
-Hikers begin their adventures the following morning with a send-off breakfast hosted by the town of Harpers Ferry!
-Check out the event website for a detailed schedule and more information.
+The Kickoff typically features a series of hiking workshops hosted by the Appalachian Trail Conservancy (ATC), including pack shakedowns by Potomac Appalachian Trail Club (PATC) ridgerunners, and a cookout nearby.
+Hikers begin their adventures on the final day of the event with a send-off breakfast hosted by the town of Harpers Ferry!
+Check out the event website for last year’s schedule and more information.

 Getting to the Trail